atlasphp/Atlas.Orm/docs/_todo.md

-- persisting a RecordSet

-- convert field to object and back again, e.g. Date object -- could be a be a method on a custom Record

 - soft-deletion by marking a field -- method on a custom Record, then have the Mapper add "where('soft_deleted = ', false)";

-- overriding Row validation (e.g. to allow objects in Rows)
+- overriding Row::assertValidValue() (e.g. to allow objects in Rows) -- might
+  also be a be a method on a custom Record

 - Table Events and Mapper Events.